Kairixir/delta-task/README.md

 grow into a huge problem as the application becomes larger.
 Due to time constraints I deem ignoring this the best path forward.

+If it were not for the testing of my CI/CD skills I would have gone with the Dockerfile option if restricted similarly.
+Especially since I plan to migrate this project to ArgoCD when I finish it.

 ## Test if pod runs in Minikube

 ### For Linux